 How to tell if your baby is overtired

 Babies have a very sensitive circadian rhythm.
 The younger the baby, the less awake time they can handle before their system sort of goes into overload and they need to have a sleep so that their overactive brain has a chance to process and catch up.
 This is how they grow and learn.

 It's incredible and a little bit terrifying how much of a difference even 5 minutes can make!
-The younger the baby, the more sensitive they are to being awake for too long between naps and this can result in overtiredness.
-But don't get me wrong - older babies and toddlers can definitely suffer from overtiredness too!
+The younger the baby, the more sensitive they are to being awake for too long between naps and this can result in over tiredness.
+But don't get me wrong - older babies and toddlers can definitely suffer from over tiredness too!

-Some babies will give very clear tired signs and you'll have heaps of time to get them prepared for bed so they're asleep before they get overtired.
+Some babies will give very clear tired signs and you'll have heaps of time to get them prepared for bed so that they're asleep before they get overtired.
 Other babies (like ALL of mine!) won't really show any tired signs until it's too late.
-Some babies will also show tired signs quite early on, before they're actually ready for bed (tricksters)!
+Some babies will also show tired signs quite early on, before they're actually ready for bed (tricksters!).

-- crying (when you know they aren't hungry) and difficult to calm down
+- crying and difficult to calm down

 - resisting settling